erik-adelbert/aoc/2023/README.md

 }
 ```

 `part2` has it's own pitfalls and the details including a change in card scale are fun to study.
-If you look at it you will find a very good reason to use the `X` flag in regard to what is a `Joker` and what it does to a special hand.
+If you look at it you will find a very good reason to use the `X` flag in regard to what is a `wildcard` and what it does to a special hand.
 But this write-up is already too long.

 ## Day8